This Could Be The Busiest And Most Consequential Week Before Trump Takes Office

 Wednesday confirmation hearings: Tillerson, Pompeo, DeVos and Chao

-Four more confirmation hearings are slated for mid-week, but it's Secretary of State nominee Rex Tillerson who is the most controversial of the slate.
-Beginning at 9:15 a.m., the former Exxon Mobil CEO will testify before the Senate Foreign Relations Committee, where he'll be peppered with questions about his relationship with Russia and its President Vladimir Putin.
-And plenty of tough questions are likely to come from the GOP side.
+Four more confirmation hearings are slated for midweek, but it's secretary of state nominee Rex Tillerson who is the most controversial of the slate.
+Beginning at 9:15 a.m., the former Exxon Mobil CEO will testify before the Senate Foreign Relations Committee, where he'll be peppered with questions about his relationship with Russia and President Vladimir Putin.
+Plenty of tough questions are likely to come from the GOP side.
 Former Trump antagonists such as Florida Sen. Marco Rubio, the 2016 primary candidate, along with fellow Republicans like Arizona Sen. John McCain and South Carolina Sen. Lindsey Graham, have raised plenty of questions about Tillerson's qualifications.

 His business involvement in Russia has only been magnified in the wake of U.S. intelligence findings that Russia conspired to influence the election with hacks into emails of the Democratic National Committee and Hillary Clinton's campaign chairman.
 Trump has been reluctant to accept those findings.

-Russia's role into those cyber-attacks will also come up at the confirmation hearing of Kansas Rep. Mike Pompeo, Trump's choice to lead the CIA.
+Russia's role into those cyberattacks will also come up at the confirmation hearing of Kansas Rep. Mike Pompeo, Trump's choice to lead the CIA.
 He'll also face questions about Trump's pointed criticisms of the intelligence community and reports that the president-elect wants to scale back some agencies.

-Education Secretary nominee Betsy DeVos won't sail through a hearing either.
+Education secretary nominee Betsy DeVos won't sail through a hearing either.
 Democrats don't like her push for voucher programs and charter schools, and there's plenty of questions about her financial disclosures and potential conflicts of interest, too.

 The least controversial nominee of the day — and perhaps of Trump's entire proposed Cabinet — is likely to be Elaine Chao, Trump's pick for transportation secretary.
 Not only has she been confirmed before, serving as labor secretary in the George W. Bush administration, but she's also married to Senate Majority Leader Mitch McConnell.